 The diversity in sharing economy business models also means that there’s no standard policy.
 For example, from an insurer’s perspective, ride-sharing is very different than car-sharing.
 Questions that demonstrate their differences include, who owns the car?
 What are they driving and for whom, and how far are they driving?
 Are drivers using vehicles for personal or commercial use?

-Mobility data provides an efficient pathway to optimize insurance policies for these companies and reduce costs over the long term.
-It allows sharing economy companies to…
+Mobility data enables efficient optimization of insurance policies for sharing economy companies to implement operational cost control in the long term.
+It allows these companies to…

 - Implement predictive scoring based on historical data in similar industries to anticipate and reduce risk